You are here: Visitor Information > Accessibility > Attractions & Activities Accessibility

 Trails and Wildlife for all

-Trails: Cardinham Woods have lots of walking and cycling trails that are comfortable for a range of abilities.
+Good accessibility overall, but with some natural terrain limitations: Cardinham Woods have lots of walking and cycling trails that are comfortable for a range of abilities.
 Four accessible parking bays which are opposite the payment machines in the centre of the car park.
 Parking charges apply to all spaces, including for visitors with a blue badge.

 Suggested Trail: The Lady Vale walk is an easy access trail, suitable for manual wheelchairs, pushchairs, and mobility scooters.
 Our all-terrain mobility scooter can access the Callywith Wood walk and Lidcutt Loop.